romlisuhanda/lunaloid-ai/README.md

 You can get the cookie editor from the Chrome web store.

-Once you have it, paste the cookie into src/session/cookie.json and change all the keys with the name "key" to "name".
+Once you have it, paste the cookie into src/session/cookie.json.

-For example, { key: "something" } becomes { name: "something" }.

 ## How To Use
 To use it, you just need to type the command 'yarn start' or 'npm start' if you're using npm.